General program inquiries

 There is currently only a minimum GPA for the English requirement (67% in English 12 or a post-secondary English, Humanities or Social Science 3-credit course).

 No, this does not affect your eligibility.
 However, the majority of courses in our programs are lecture-based and require in-person attendance.
-The GC in Fraud and Financial Crime is an exception, as it is offered fully online.

 You will need to apply for admission to the Advanced Certificate program.
 All program entrance requirements prevail at the time of your application and will have to be met for full acceptance.